take an exclusive look at jorja smith's new video for teenage fantasy

 3. Theatre school

-"I wanted to be more than a triple threat — singer, dancer, actress, and author.
+"I wanted to be more than a triple threat - singer, dancer, actress and author.
 I really wanted to go to the BRIT school or the Sylvia Young Theatre School.
-I went to a performing arts school for a bit on the weekends.
-I didn't secure any main parts but at that time I was a also a bit shy of singing in front of people."
+I went to a performing arts school for a bit on the weekends, didn't secure any main parts but at that time I was a also a bit shy of singing in front of people."

 4. Chad from High School Musical

 "Corbin Bleu in High School Musical.
-High School Musical was a moment.
-I even got popcorn and dimmed the lights to watch it.
-Chad was my favorite character and I wanted his hair."
+High School Musical was a moment, I even got popcorn and dimmed the lights to watch it.
+Chad was my favourite character and I wanted his hair."

 5. A James Bond theme tune

 "Another teenage fantasy of mine (and still is today) is that I want to write and sing the Bond theme tune.
 I'd really like to create something dark and timeless.
-When I write I sometimes have this cinematic mindset — little scenes playing in my head while I sing melodies."
+When I write I sometimes have this cinematic mindset, little scenes playing in my head whilst I sing melodies."